UncleMac66/nodenurse/README.md

 Notes:
   - nodenurse.sh gets compartment OCID from /opt/oci-hpc/conf/queues.conf.
     If you use queues across compartments please double check this value and consider hard-coding it to your use case.

-  - In order for tagging hosts as unhealthy to work properly, your tenancy must be properly whitelisted for unhealthy instance tagging and have the correct tag namespace and tags set up.
+  - In order for tagging hosts as unhealthy to work properly, your tenancy must be properly whitelisted for unhealthy instance tagging.

-  - nodenurse.sh automatically deduplicates your provided hostlist.
+  - nodenurse.sh deduplicates your provided hostlist.

   - tagunhealthy.py must be present in same directory as nodenurse.sh for tagging to work.
 ```